Tuesday, December 11, 2007

 I did a search for Jane Austen next, and of course there were too many results to be counted.
 Among the long biography articles, I was amused to see a 11,602 word article from the Concise Dictionary of British Literary Biography.
 I can only wonder what would have been considered not-concise for them.

+This is a great resource that I only wish I had known about in high school (if it was around then) and university.
 Especially problematic is that I'd always pick some obscure topic that it was hard to find sources for.
 Teachers were always asking for a certain number of sources, with a limit on how many could be online searches.
 The rest had to be from real books, they'd insist, and I always knew there were sources online that were just as good.
 Here is the proof - articles from "real" books, but archived online.
 I'd definitely recommend this to students needing many good sources about subjects for which there may not be many physical books around.

 Wednesday, October 10, 2007